 If you view each piece of personal information as a potential liability, you will be more selective in the information you collect and store.
 The bottom line from a cybersecurity law standpoint is to collect only the personal information you need to operate the business and keep it only as long as necessary to serve its purpose.

-You might also like, “Intellectual Property, Cybersecurity and Creativity”
+[Editor’s Note: you might also like, “Intellectual Property, Cybersecurity and Creativity”

 When collecting personal information from individuals, businesses should assess and identify the need for it.
 If the rationale for collecting certain information is along the lines of, “We’ve always done it this way because it’s on our form,” the business should consider stopping the collection of that information.